nicklafferty/craftycody/content/life/let-s-talk-shoes.md

 As I got older, my care for fashion flew by the wayside.
 I wasn't going out nearly as much and getting together with friends consisted of movies or just hanging out at the house.
 There was no need for 7-inch stilettos anymore.

 When I started moving from house to house with my now-husband, not every pair would make the move so the collection dwindled even more.
-Moving is a great time to do some spring cleaning, by the way.
+Moving is a great time to do some spring cleaning, by the way, and shoes that I hadn't worn for 5 years stopped making the cut.

 Then the pandemic happened and no one did anything anymore.
 We all devolved into sweatpants and messy buns.